 5. The other thing you should check is your under the needle plate area and the bobbin holder.
 Is it clogged with some lint or dust or lose threads?
 Try to clean it and see if it solves the problem.

 I have a very nice vacuum cleaner for this job – Fuller Brush Mini Maid Handheld Vacuum cleaner.
 It’s small but powerful, and it goes to small areas easily.
-Mine is relatively old, and it has a cord; there are newer versions, cordless, which promise to work even better because they are easier to handle.
+Mine is relatively old, not available anymore for purchase, and it has a cord; there are newer versions, cordless, which promise to work even better because they are easier to handle.

 6. Don’t pull the buttonhole foot with excessive force when sewing or attaching or removing the foot.
 You may slightly curve the foot and it will not work properly anymore.
 Resist also the temptation to pull the fabric while sewing a buttonhole.